pandazki/ai-manus/README.md

  * Deployment: Minimal deployment requires only an LLM service, with no dependency on other external services.
  * Tools: Supports Terminal, Browser, File, Web Search, and messaging tools with real-time viewing and takeover capabilities, supports external MCP tool integration.
- * Sandbox: Each task is allocated a separate sandbox that runs in a local Docker environment.
+* Sandbox: Each task is allocated a separate sandbox that runs in a local Docker environment by default, with optional support for E2B cloud sandboxes.
  * Task Sessions: Session history is managed through MongoDB/Redis, supporting background tasks.
  * Conversations: Supports stopping and interrupting, file upload and download.
  * Multilingual: Supports both Chinese and English.